darintern/tinderClone/README.md

 Aug, 15, 2019  ------ Closed bunch of issues and learning Scroll View in order to provide Tinder Like Page Control to Main Nav Controller .

 Aug, 16, 2019  ------ Stuck on tinder like segmented control and learning Scroll View.
 Struggling !!!

+Aug, 17, 2019  ------ Couldn't create tinder like segemented control, so i just leave this idea behind and today i learn kingfisher, core data and create new matches section in messagesVC.